EnDarke/code-test/README.md

 # Voldex Code Test

 ## Summary

+### Special Thanks
+I'd like to give special thanks to Ruizukun and Roblox for creating the 2 packages I used in the project!

+- Thanks to Ruizukun for Janitor!
+- Thanks to Roblox for TestEZ!

 ### Initial Thoughts
 - Game seems to only have ~200 lines of code total.
 A lot of the code is quite messy, a lot of vulnerabilities regarding code sequencing and client telling server what to do.
 Most systems may need to be refactored.
 - A lot of the general codebase for how things are stored are all over the place.
 It would be inefficient to do a complete revamp of the base system as unfortunate as that sounds.
 Might be worthful in the future overtime migrating to a more secure and organized database, but for just the code test and time constraints, I don't see it as necessary.